 Japan is known to be one of the most expensive countries to visit in Asia.
-In preparation for my Japan trip, I saved up as much money as possible.
+In preparation for my Japan trip, I saved up about 3000 pounds.
 You wouldn’t want to miss out on things while you’re there.
 In retrospect, my trip to Japan did not turn out to be as expensive as I first anticipated.
-Here’s a breakdown of my budget for 16 days in Japan.
+Here is a breakdown of my budget for 16 days in Japan.
+Let’s see if I spent the entire 3000 pounds…

 You can find my full itinerary for this trip in my Japan Itinerary blog post.